Joseph-Ndungi/josephndungi-github.io/_posts/2024-09-20-api-security.md

 * Mass Assignment
 * Injection

-**A BOLA API vulnerability** happens when information in an object is not properly safeguarded.
+**1. A BOLA API vulnerability** happens when information in an object is not properly safeguarded.
 This occurs when the server doesn't fully adhere to the state of the client and instead relies more on the object IDs provided by the client to determine which object to access.

 For instance if a users information isn't securely shielded in an API response sent back to their browser or mobile device attackers could exploit this data to impersonate the legitimate user and gain entry, to their account.
 Such vulnerabilities are prevalent in applications that utilize APIs.